-Today’s post is more of a follow up to the post that I wrote about “how to get your cats to stop scratching furniture” where I already shared some of my tips.
-In this blog post I want to be even more specific and share my cat-friendly decorating tips.
+Today’s post is more of a follow-up to the post that I wrote about “how to get cats to stop scratching furniture” where I already shared some of my tips.
+In this blog post, I want to be even more specific and share my cat-friendly decorating tips.
+Cat decorating made easy!

 Some of my tips are possibly a no-brainer to most pet owners already but regardless I hope that I can still help someone out there to have a new outlook on their decor while living pretty with pets. (#livingprettywithyourpets is my hashtag on Instagram)

 As always I have to mention that this post is for people who are willing to compromise on their lifestyle and decor decisions when they decide to adopt a pet.
 You shouldn’t adopt any pet if you aren’t willing to adapt with your animals to their needs and the messes they possibly make.
 There are ways to adapt and make things easier for us humans and I’m hoping that I address this in today’s post.

 Cat decorating means making practical changes to the home to accommodate the needs of your cats, such as adding cat trees, scratching posts, and other feline-friendly features.
 The goal of cat decorating is to create a space that is comfortable and functional for both humans and cats, while also reflecting the owner’s love and appreciation for their pets.

 - Color match your decor to your cats

 - Get rid of wall-to-wall carpet

 - Hard surface flooring is the way to go